How to Become a Notary in Massachusetts

 - Reside or have a regular place of work or business within the Commonwealth of Massachusetts.

-This Massachusetts notary guide will help you understand the following:
+This Massachusetts notary guide will help you understand:

 How do I renew my notary commission in Massachusetts?